 With the increasing focus on decarbonizing the world's energy systems, it is easy to forget that approximately a billion people worldwide live without access to electricity.
-Without it, clean water, transport, education, and many more aspects of everyday life become inaccessible.
+Without it, clean water, transportation, education, and many more aspects of everyday life become inaccessible.

 Most people who lack electricity live in rural areas, often in off-grid locations that lack essential infrastructure and technology to provide energy from the grid.
-The current pandemic has caused lockdowns and social distancing restrictions that have made energy-poor people’s lives harder than ever before, since it limits their ability to participate in education and livelihood supporting activities.
+The current pandemic has caused lockdowns and social distancing restrictions that have made energy-poor people lives harder than ever before, since it limits their ability to participate in education and livelihood supporting activities.

 One main issue with rural electrification is connecting households with regular power grids.
 However, with solar and wind energy, the possibility of creating stand-alone mini grids has become greener and easier than ever before.